How does regulation develop?

 The ability to regulate starts to develop when we are a baby.
 Long before we can self-regulate we need help from our caregivers.
 When babies start to show distress, their caregivers swaddle, carry, rock and feed them.
 Caregivers should provide what is required to help the baby to organise their arousal.
 As these needs are met the infant learns patterns and rhythms.
 They learn that when they hear mum or dad’s footsteps, help is on the way.

 Regulation develops over time and with experience.
-Each time a child experiences dysregulation and is able to regulate they learn what helps them.
-However, this process starts with co-regulation.
+Each time a child experiences dysregulation and is able to regulate, they strengthen their ability to do this and they get to know what strategies help them.
+This process starts with co-regulation.

 Co-regulation is when someone else helps another individual to regulate.
 We usually think of adults helping children.
 However, adults help adults all the time.
 Think about when a friend or family member was upset and you gave them a hug.
 Or, a time when they were angry and you listened.
 One unique feature of mammals is that we frequently co-regulate.
-You will see a mother cat regulate its kitten through licking but you would never observe a snake or crocodile doing this with their off spring.
+You will see a mother cat co-regulate its kitten through licking, but you would never observe reptiles such as snakes or crocodiles doing this with their babies!

 Toddlers need huge amounts of support from their caregivers to regulate and self-soothe.
 Whilst they are starting to be more a bit independent, the regulation centres of their brain are still developing.
 Sarah Ockwell Smith suggests that it isn’t until after a child’s fifth birthday that their brain is developmentally mature enough for them to start to self-soothe or self-regulate.
 Parents of teenagers would also argue that hormones severely disrupt this skill.

 Regulation with the help of caregivers is what teaches children to self-regulate as they get older.
 They learn what they experience.
 Co-regulation helps them to develop the brain networks and strategies they need to self-regulate.